FAQ: IDFA DocLab

 Projects selected as part of the competition program are eligible for the IDFA DocLab Award for Digital Storytelling as well as the IDFA DocLab Immersive Non-Fiction Award.

-How and when will I find out if my work is selected?
+How and when will I find out if my work is selected through the call for Festival Entry?

 If selected, how will my work be presented at the festival?

-If selected, your work will be showcased as part of the annual IDFA DocLab Exhibition or one of the Live Cinema Events.
+If selected, your work will be showcased as part of the annual IDFA DocLab Exhibition and/or one of the DocLab Live events and/or IDFA on Stage.

 If selected, will I be invited to attend the festival?

-We want to encourage everyone to attend the festival and artists involved in a project selected for the DocLab program are eligible for a free guest badge.
+We want to encourage everyone to attend the festival (in Amsterdam or virtually, between 18-29 November 2020).
+Artists involved in a project selected for the DocLab program are eligible for a free guest badge pass.
 In some cases, we will also offer help with accommodation and travel expenses, however this support is limited and priority will be given to persons involved in specific festival events.
 Anyone who wishes to attend the festival must fill out the online accreditation form through MyIDFA.

 I am still looking for funding and/or partners, can you help?